SantiagoRensonnet/Transkriptorium/README.md

-## Transkriptorium App
+## Transkriptorium Prototype

 The App simulates a simple user dashboard with a list of drafts.
-There's only one draft because the main focus of the assignment was to build the Editor page (where the ViewFinder lies).
+There's only one draft that's being consumed from a static JSON file

 ## Usage